mjl1999/backend-north-news/README.md

-Link to hosted website https://mjl1999s-northern-news.onrender.com/
+Link to hosted endpoints https://mjl1999s-northern-news.onrender.com/

 This project is a mock news site designed to showcase all the core functionality of modern web development and web-based news applications